WillWagnerIV/The-Coconuts/README.txt

 User = dev, designer, engineer or QA

 1)	Login
-	⁃	As a user I want to be able to log in so I can access the features of the system.
+	⁃	As a user I need to be able to log in so I can access the features of the system.
 	⁃	As a user I need to be able to retrieve lost login info or create a new user account so that I can access the features of the system.
 	⁃	Description: Registration screen for the developer to access the system ⁃	Description Login screen for a registered user